randallreedjr/math24/README.md

 Math24
 ======

-Solver for the Math 24 game
+Math 24 game and solver

 This repository holds the source code for the math24 ruby gem.